Lunate

 Lunate is a crescent or moon-shaped microlith.
 In the specialized terminology of lithic reduction, a lunate flake is a small, crescent-shaped flake removed from a stone tool during the process of pressure flaking.

 In the Natufian period, a lunate was a small crescent-shaped stone tool that was sometimes used to harvest grasses.

 In archaeology a lunate is a small stone artifact, that has a sharpened straight edge and a blunt crescent shaped back.

 The word originates from the Latin word lunatus which means to bend like a crescent, and from luna meaning moon in Latin.

 A lunate object can be typically used as a decorative piece or as a stone tool.

 Israeli lunate

-In the earlier findings of Epipaleolithic lunate in the Natufian, Harifian, and Negev Kebaran periods in Israel they were roughly 10–40 mm long and were formed on small blades or bladelets.
-While the later findings Natufian and Harifian range of lengths varied then from 9–17 mm.
-In the later period the lunate resulted in 3 specific types.
+In the earlier findings of Epipaleolithic lunate in the Natufian, Harifian, and Negev Kebaran periods in Israel, they were roughly 10–40 mm long and were formed on small blades or bladelets.
+While the later findings Natufian and Harifian range of lengths varied then between 9 mm and 17 mm.
+In the later period, the lunate resulted in three specific types: